tlvince/danzi/README.md

 curl -X POST --form "file=@/path/to/file" "http://localhost:3000/upload"
 ```
-You will find your file is put into directory `public/upload`
+You will find your files are put into directory `public/upload`

 ## License